Some changes in store for fans this season at Gillette Stadium

 Under the guidance from the CDC and the state, face coverings are not mandatory, but it’s highly recommended that you wear a mask if you aren’t fully vaccinated.

-Although negative tests and vaccinations will not be required for stadium entry, all ticket holders must agree that neither they nor their guests will attend an event if they have tested positive for COVID-19 in the past 14 days, been exposed to someone who has tested positive for COVID-19 in the past 14 days, or experienced symptoms of COVID-19 within 48 hours prior to the event.

-Also, the stadium has stationed additional hand sanitizing stations throughout, touch-less toilets and sinks in restrooms, and has implemented protocols for cleaning, disinfection and infectious disease control.
+Also, the stadium has stationed additional hand sanitizing stations throughout, touchless toilets and sinks in restrooms, and has implemented protocols for cleaning, disinfection and infectious disease control, earning a Global Biorisk Advisory Council star for its cleaning processes.